Window Replacement Cost in California: 2026 Pricing Guide

 Window Replacement in California's Top Cities

 Pricing can vary 20-40% between metro areas and rural communities within California.
-The major markets of Los Angeles, San Francisco, San Diego, Sacramento typically have more contractor competition, which helps keep prices in check.
+The major markets of Los Angeles, San Francisco, San Diego, and Sacramento typically have more contractor competition, which helps keep prices in check.

 | City | Estimated Range | Market Size |